Adedeji44/Ade-s_Portfolio/README.md

 Crude oil production is considered one of the most important indicators of the global economy.
 Crude oil production forecasting is an important input into the decision-making process and investment scenario evaluation, which are crucial for oil-producing countries.
 Governments and businesses spend a lot of time and resources figuring out the production forecast that can help to identify opportunities and decide on the best way forward.

-**Objective - In this case study, we will analyze and use historical oil production data, from 1992 to 2018, for a country to forecast its future production.
+**Objective - In this case study, I will analyze and use historical oil production data, from 1992 to 2018, for a country to forecast its future production.
 We need to build a time series forecasting model using the AR, MA, ARMA, and ARIMA models in order to forecast oil production.**

 ## [12.
 Consumer_Price_Index_Forecast - Time Series - AR Model](https://github.com/Adedeji44/Consumer-Price-Index-Forecast)